dedotdev/dedot/README.md

 ### Errors

 Pallet errors are thrown out when things go wrong in the runtime, those are defined in the metadata.
-Available errors for each pallet are also exposed in `ChainApi` interface, so we can get information an error through this syntax: `api.errors.<pallet>.<errorName>`.
+Available errors for each pallet are also exposed in `ChainApi` interface, so we can get information an error through this syntax: `client.errors.<pallet>.<errorName>`.
 E.g: Available errors for Polkadot network can be found [here](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/errors.d.ts).

 Similar to events API, this API is helpful when we want to check if an error maches with an error that we're expecting.